RyanFleck/ryanfleck.ca/content/reference/aom_thor.md

-## *Thor* vs Egyptian On High Hunt
+## *Thor* vs *Egyptian* On High Hunt

 You can do 2 strategies in this situation, both strategies calling for a 5:15 advance.
 Full raiding calvary (preferably done on open maps such as Savannah) and 2 tc semi fast heroic(preferably on closed maps such as Watering Hole) are your best bet.
 Here the Build Order(which is done for both strats, you just decide whether to making longhouses and make full RC or go to build a 2nd town center after advance):

+Dwarven mine-->

-Dwarven mine-->2 dwarves to gold
+1. 2 dwarves to gold
-6 to food
+1. 6 to food
-2 to wood
+1. 2 to wood
-cart to wood
+1. cart to wood
-1 to wood
+1. 1 to wood
-ulfsark
+1. ulfsark
-1 dwarf to gold
+1. 1 dwarf to gold
-2 to food
+1. 2 to food
-1 dwarf to gold
+1. 1 dwarf to gold
-cart to gold
+1. cart to gold
-2 to wood
+1. 2 to wood
-1 to gold
+1. 1 to gold

 With the Full raider strat, you want to get full pop with raiders, then take them off AQ to make a 2nd town center around 10-12 minutes.
 This strat works more vs Ra and Set than Isis because she will have A+E to protect herself against your raiders when building her forward migdol.After classical, you want to AQ dwarves to gold, then gatheres to herdables.

-The 2 tc Heroic works very well because you will have a stronger economy by 10 minutes than the egyptian, the only problem with this strategy is that on open maps, it is very easy for the eggy player to be aggresive towards you, and possibly severely weaken your economy while you are transitioning to Heroic.When you reach classical, have 1 tc AQ gatherers to herdables while 1 tc AQ dwarves to gold.
+The 2 tc Heroic works very well because you will have a stronger economy by 10 minutes than the *Egyptian*, the only problem with this strategy is that on open maps, it is very easy for the eggy player to be aggresive towards you, and possibly severely weaken your economy while you are transitioning to Heroic.When you reach classical, have 1 tc AQ gatherers to herdables while 1 tc AQ dwarves to gold.
 Your Hersir you build should be making longhouses and your armory.When you start going heroic, queue up 5-10 RC from your longhouse to keep your opponent busy in case he plans on disrupting your hill fort building.
 A combo of Jarls+ulfsarks+Battle Boars with Flaming Weapons can be very effective vs Chariots and Elephants.
 The only problem you might have is vs mass myth units.
 If you feel he will probably do this, then you should go forseti and make more Hersir than Jarl, and get the Hall of Thanes tech as soon as you get the 300 wood after you make a hill fort.
 Example game : glhfuwillneedit vs OtB_Ro Watering Hole.rcx

-## *Thor* vs Egyptian OnLow Hunt
+## *Thor* vs *Egyptian* OnLow Hunt

 Usually the best plan is a boom style of play.
-The important part on low hunt is too injure your opponents economy as much as you can because on low hunt Egyptian is very dangerous with migdol spam and chariots.
+The important part on low hunt is too injure your opponents economy as much as you can because on low hunt *Egyptian* is very dangerous with migdol spam and chariots.
 Making raiders while really focusing on economy upgrades (get them earlier than usual) will be essential here.
-So make groups of raiders and raid him, especially his few food sources, and boom until you can hopefully afford expensive jarls vs the egyptian.Example Game : makemyniggasgrow vs ONU Velhow Oasis .rcx
+So make groups of raiders and raid him, especially his few food sources, and boom until you can hopefully afford expensive jarls vs the *Egyptian*.Example Game : makemyniggasgrow vs ONU Velhow Oasis .rcx

-## *Thor* vs Egyptian on Water
+## *Thor* vs *Egyptian* on Water

 You want to push them off fishing so they cannot achieve a good heroic time.
 Then use the food you gain by winning water to manage a good economy while achieving a good heroic time.
 Here is the water build order i use.

-1)At start of game queue up an ulfsark, send your free ulfsark to build a dock.
+1. At start of game queue up an ulfsark, send your free ulfsark to build a dock.
-2)Take dwarves and put them on straggler tree, use dwarven mine normally,
+1. Take dwarves and put them on straggler tree, use dwarven mine normally,
-3) Queue up 4 villagers onto that straggler tree.
+1. Queue up 4 villagers onto that straggler tree.
 Take the 2nd ulfsark and build another dock away from your 1st dock, then a house.
 You should still have enough wood to start making fishing ships from your 1st dock.
-4) Now you should have 3 gatherers+ 2 dwarves on that tree.
+1. Now you should have 3 gatherers+ 2 dwarves on that tree.
 Now move dwarves to the DM.
-5) move villagers to a forest after that straggler tree is depleted.
+1. move villagers to a forest after that straggler tree is depleted.

 Now you should have 4 gatherers on wood and 2 dwarves on your DM.
-Scout with both ulfs for pigs and gold, tcs etc etc. dwarf to wood dwarf to gold dwarf to wood (you should have enough wood to be making ships out of both docks now.
+Scout with both ulfs for pigs and gold, tcs etc etc.
+1. dwarf to wood
+1. dwarf to gold
+1. dwarf to wood (you should have enough wood to be making ships out of both docks now.
-1 dwarf to gold
+1. 1 dwarf to gold
-2 dwarfs to wood( stop making fishing ships out of 1 dock and make temple at home) ox cart to gold mine, and another dwarf to gold.
+1. 2 dwarfs to wood( stop making fishing ships out of 1 dock and make temple at home)
+1. ox cart to gold mine, and another dwarf to gold.
-1 gatherer and 2 dwarfs to pigs
+1. 1 gatherer and 2 dwarfs to pigs

 You should end up with 6-7 dwarves on gold, 4 gatherers and 4 dwarves on wood and 1 gatherer and 2 dwarves on goats.
-Advance through Frejya at around 4:30 (press the button then)
+Advance through Freya at around 4:30 (press the button then)

 This is a very good BO because it allows for a very strong economy when you get to classical.
-Normally with this build order you make 3-5 longhouses to protect your fishing ships then going heroic with a few hersir.
+Normally with this build order you make 3-5 longhouses to protect your fishing ships then going heroic with a few Hersir.
 Great booming BO.
 Hard BO and takes a lot of precision, gl!

 P.S on Anatolia make docks on opposite sides and on Midgard make docks on opposite corners.

 ## *Thor* vs Zeus.

-Use the build order for vs egyptians on high hunt for this matchup as well.
+Use the build order for vs *Egyptian*s on high hunt for this matchup as well.
 You usually want to go Forseti as Zeus's Athena Rush is very strong vs *Thor*.
 This will probably the the hardest matchup in the game for you as *Thor*.
 The key to winning this matchup is putting up a good defensive and still being able to have a decent heroic time to secure a 2nd gold mine.Never fight restoration, always be aware of how much gold you have access to and having a good amount of hersir is important.
 The later the game goes on, the better chance *Thor* probably has in this matchup.
-Especially middle to late Heroic Age when *Thor* armory techs will eventually balance out the naturally stronger greek units.Normally Frost is the better choice over Bragi to secure a 2nd gold mine, but that is situational of course.
+Especially middle to late Heroic Age when *Thor* armory techs will eventually balance out the naturally stronger *Greek* units.Normally Frost is the better choice over Bragi to secure a 2nd gold mine, but that is situational of course.

-## *Thor* vs Poseidon and Hades
+## *Thor* vs *Poseidon* and *Hades*

 You want to RC spam always, doesn't matter high hunt or low hunt.
-RC spam is very effective because with cheaper armory upgrades, they are more pop effective than Poseidon's hippikons and very good vs Hades' archers.
+RC spam is very effective because with cheaper armory upgrades, they are more pop effective than *Poseidon's* hippikons and very good vs *Hades'* archers.
 With a good heroic time after the RC spam, while raiding, this should be an easy win for *Thor*.

-## *Thor* vs Greeks on water
+## *Thor* vs *Greeks* on water

-Against Greeks on water, you should aim for a early advance probably 4:30ish because your economy can sustain a constant flow of ships earlier than they can.
+Against *Greeks* on water, you should aim for a early advance probably 4:30ish because your economy can sustain a constant flow of ships earlier than they can.
 Instead of building 2 docks, only build 1 and instead of sending more than 7 to wood, start AQing dwarves earlier to herdables for a faster advance.

-## *Thor* vs Atlantean
+## *Thor* vs *Atlantean*

-Im not going to put high hunt or low hunt because you should be aiming to do the same thing on both vs atlanteans, which is raid him(as idle time for atlantean hurts their economy more than any other civ) while making a variety of units to counter his.
+Im not going to put high hunt or low hunt because you should be aiming to do the same thing on both vs *Atlanteans*, which is raid him(as idle time for *Atlantean* hurts their economy more than any other civ) while making a variety of units to counter his.
 Your variety of soft counters defeats Attys variety of strong counters.
-As long as you can survive the 1st 10 minutes against atlantean you will most often win the game due to Atty's horrible lategame and *Thor's* very strong one.
+As long as you can survive the 1st 10 minutes against *Atlantean* you will most often win the game due to Atty's horrible lategame and *Thor's* very strong.

-On water, do same strategy as vs Greeks.
+On water, do same strategy as vs *Greeks*.

-## *Thor* vs Norse on High Hunt
+## *Thor* vs *Norse* on High Hunt

 You can 1 of 2 things: Ulfsark rush if map is open and your opponents hunt or gold is forward or RC spam.
 Go 7-4-4 if you want to ulfsark rush(simplest BO in game) and make your temple forward.
 Your goal is to push your opponent into starvation and outspamming him early.
 On closed maps you want to RC spam, because closed maps are often a death sentence to rushs because of choke points with your opponents TA.
 Use the 4:15 build order above for it.

-## *Thor* vs Norse on Low Hunt
+## *Thor* vs *Norse* on Low Hunt

 Always RC spam because they cost less food than other units, allowing for a better flow of villagers from your TC.Just make sure you raid effectively and dont lose too many RC to tc/tower fire or your opponent's attempts at trapping your raiders.

 # Ending Thoughts

 Go baldr 99% of time.
 Rag is OP.
 Dont care if its lame.
 So is max tower and migdol.If your opponent responds to rag by saying "you lame".
-Say "Yes, I do , and now i am 30 pts higher and you are 30 pts lower".
+Say "Yes, I do , and now I am 30 pts higher and you are 30 pts lower".

 If you learn to use *Thor*, I can insure you the level of fun you will be having on this game will higher as well as your rating.
 He can do so many exciting strategies.
-I hope you liked the guide, as I put a good amount time and effort into smile.gif.
+I hope you liked the guide, as I put a good amount time and effort into :)

-Hope it was an easy read
+Hope it was an easy read.

+*HellsRavage*